 In a typically extreme move I totally gave up shampoo and have in the last 10 months put everything from a homemade nettle brew to mustard powder on my hair!
 It has gone quite wrong at times but ultimately my hair is a million times more healthy, voluminous, and grows much faster.
 Plus I can go away for weeks at a time and need nothing for my hair but a good bristle brush.
 This really appeals to my hopes of living more simply and with less impact on this beautiful earth (even though I am rubbish at this in lots of ways.)

-Here are TEN options I have played with- and sometimes made a lot of mess with!
+Here are TEN options for shampoo alternatives I have played with- and sometimes made a lot of mess with!
 Most are the BEE’S KNEE’s for me and the rest are the dog’s whatchya’s for others…

 One- Water!
 Oh groan, I know, I’m sorry.
-What kind of an alternative is this?!
+What kind of an shampoo alternative is this?!
 I hear you cry.
 The best, truly.
 It took me 9 months to realise it was all my hair needed – and now it has been one month since anything has been on my hair at all.
 The key is in the massage- as you soak your hair, get your fingers stuck in, pushing away at your scalp and any particularly grease-o bits.
 I do a five minute massage every five days.
 My hair is thick and voluminous and does whatever I want it to do.
 Whooppiiee for H20!!
 I have to say that some water is kinder to hair than others!
 Sometimes the chemicals or the limescale in the water of city residents can be a little unkind.
 Make sure you use lots of lovely natural homemade conditioners every so often, and if after a little while it becomes clear that your water isn’t nice enough consider getting a shower filter or just committing to one of these other shampoo alternatives below.

 Five– Rhassoul Clay.
 This is LOVELY stuff.
 For skin and hair.
 It is one of the better shampoo alternatives out there as it not only cleans but also conditions.
 I make a paste with two spoonfuls and boiling water.
 Once cool I smooth it into hair, after a few minutes I brush it through hair and rinse off.
 It is truly divine but a little on the expensive side for my thrifty self.
 (But doesn’t come close to the expense of good shampoo.)

 Six- Henna.
 This is one of the more colourful shampoo alternatives, something to suit those who like to play around with their hair.
 This is my once-every-six-weeks deep treatment!
 I mix up about ten spoons of it with hot water to make a paste.
 Once cool I apply it all over and leave it for two hours.
 (Epic I know, I use a plastic bag and grips to keep it all in place.)
 It needs a SERIOUS rinse, and a good brush, but my hair after is brighter, cleaner, softer.

 Seven- Tea.
 This relies very much on the massage bit too, and the result is the same as water except you get a nice smell!
 Some people swear that the different aspects of the tea change your hair – chamomile adding a special softness and lightness to blonde hair, for example.
 My favourite is to take some lemonbalm leaves and make a tea out of it.
 A little video here of that happening and an explanation of my motto “If you can’t eat it, don’t wash your hair with it!” ….

 Nine- Tea Tree Oil.
 Full of incredible properties!
-You would probably need a little bit too much of this to work solely as an effective shampoo.
-However added to the bicarb paste, the lemon or the water only wash, this makes a lovely difference.
-Tea tree oil is perfect for people with scalp issues, dandruff etc. In fact, one person I am VERY close to but who shalt remain nameless has had a life-long scalp issue fixed by dabbing on a couple of drops of tea tree oil to the problem areas.
+Add tea tree oil to the bicarb paste, the lemon or the water only wash to turn them into very effective anti dandruff shampoos.
+Tea tree oil is perfect for people with scalp issues.
+In fact, one person I am VERY close to but who shalt remain nameless has had a life-long scalp issue fixed by dabbing on a couple of drops of tea tree oil to the problem areas.

-A note on conditioner- Nearly all of these, bar the clay and the egg need a rinse with Apple Cider Vinegar.
+A note on conditioner- Half of these, everyone apart from the rye flour, the clay and the egg and the lemon need a rinse with Apple Cider Vinegar.
 I use a splash in half a cup of water and throw it over the ends of my hair, leave for a few minutes then rinse out.
 It’s a WINNER.

-The biggest lesson in all of this is to not give up and be a brave old soul – trawl through this community until you find your hair type and give things a crack!
-Often different hair just needs different proportions of things.
-Would love to hear what your routine is and if there is some magical thing I haven’t tried!
+The biggest lesson in all of this is to not give up and be a brave old soul – often different hair just needs different proportions of things.